fredrikaverpil/fredrikaverpil.github.io/mkdocs/cheat-sheets/git.md

 git stash pop
 ```

-To automate this behavior, you can set git to "autostash", by setting the following in your `.gitconfig`, and all you have to do is `git rebase origin/main`:
+To automate this behavior, you can set git to "autostash", by setting the following in your `~/.gitconfig`, and all you have to do is `git rebase origin/main`:

 ```bash
 [rebase]